KimKaiv/starter-hugo-research-group/content/post/SCOR-funding/index.md

 don't have to pick a single forecaster to rely on, and it lets forecasters demonstrate how confident they are in their own predictions.

-Participants in CRUCIAL’s markets do not have to pay to take part but are compensated based on the contributions they make to the accuracy of the collective forecasts.
+Participants in CRUCIAL's markets do not have to pay to take part but are compensated based on the contributions they make to the accuracy of the collective forecasts.
 While participants might base their predictions on diƯerent types of models — including AI as well as more traditional climate models — a prediction market can aggregate all these views into a single collective